Education guide - Better Access to mental health care for eligible practitioners and allied health professionals

 Telehealth focused psychological strategies services

-New MBS items were introduced on 1 November 2017 to provide Medicare benefits for services provided via videoconferencing.
+Telehealth MBS items provide Medicare benefits for services provided via videoconferencing.
 Psychologists, occupational therapists and social workers can use these items.

 Unlike other telehealth items, these items are stand-alone and do not have a derived fee structure.